zbouvier/IUS-Hacktoberfest/README.md

 A collection of data points and a data visualization model for the 2019 Hacktoberfest at IUS

+The goal of this program is to provide IUS data science students with some information about our local hacktoberfest participation.

+To have your name added to the JSON you must be an IU student, but if anyone wants to think of interesting ways to show that data, they are welcome to.
 ## How do I get my name added

 The format for your new addition should look like this: (TODO)